 The vision of the Biosystems Engineering department (BSEN) is to offer high-quality and exceptional educational experiences for undergraduate and graduate students.
 Our teaching philosophy is to provide a student-centered environment that will enhance learning for each student.
-We emphasize a broad education that considers societal impacts of engineering and technology, communication skills, ethics, lifelong learning, and leadership.
+We emphasize a broad education that considers the societal impacts of engineering and technology, communication skills, ethics, lifelong learning, and leadership.
 Biosystems Engineering produces undergraduate and graduate students that are competent in solving engineering and technological problems associated with major global challenges; food, water, energy, environment, climate, and health.

 The Department of Biosystems Engineering offers undergraduate programs in Biosystems Engineering (Engineering Major) and Biological and Agricultural Technology Management (Non-Engineering Major).